 Just simple and CLASSIC peanut butter cookies but with a healthy little almond flour twist that is gonna make your taste buds SO HAPPY.

-These cookies are somewhere between the peanut butter oatmeal banana cookies and peanut butter chickpea chocolate chip cookies in texture.
+These cookies are somewhere between the peanut butter oatmeal banana cookies and sugar free peanut butter cookies in texture.
 But then a little bit like almond flour oatmeal cookies because, you know, almond flour!

 Less muffin like than the banana cookies but a little less dense than the chickpea cookies….basically, they are PERFECTION.

 There are A LOT of things that get me excited about the Christmas season and all that comes with it!
 Cooler weather, cozy sweaters, and ALL the cookies my heart desires!
 I love me a big plate of paleo healthy gingerbread cookies or brown butter oatmeal cookies and definitely won’t say no to these keto peanut butter cookies with almond flour that I have for you today!
 They are perfectly chewy and satisfyingly sweet, but they’re also packed with protein (thank you peanut butter and almond flour!) and are a great healthy treat for ANYTIME of day- yes, breakfast included!

 Whipping up a batch of low carb peanut butter cookies is always a good idea, trust me!
 Here are a few tips to make these cookies the BEST they can be:

 - When buying some peanut butter for this recipe, I recommend using the non-stir variety, as everything is already mixed up and the oil is well incorporated into the nut butter.

 - Use an electric hand mixer for best results!
 A wooden spoon will work, but a mixer really helps to blend all the ingredients together, resulting in smooth cookie dough and chewier cookies!